Moonlight Elk: One Woman's Hunt for Food and Freedom

 Christie Green is the author of MOONIGHT ELK: One Woman’s Hunt for Food and Freedom published by The University of New Mexico Press (UNMP) in 2025.
 Moonlight Elk was recently recognized as a Finalist in the New Mexico Book Awards in the Nature and Environment category.
 Her forthcoming book, SALMON DREAMING: Coming Home to Alaska will be released by UNMP in 2026 and her third book, THE NEW MERIDIAN: Undamming the West will be released by UNMP in 2028.

-In addition to her writing, Christie Green is also a clothing designer and a landscape architect.
-She launched the christie nell collection of fabrics and garments, inspired by the animals she hunts and their habitats.
+Christie Green is also a landscape architect.
 With a Master of Landscape Architecture from the University of New Mexico, Christie founded radicle, a design-build firm that combines landscape, art, ecology, and activism.

 Christie Green resides in Santa Fe, New Mexico and Kenai, Alaska.